 Amazon Simple Storage Service (Amazon S3) provides developers and IT teams with secure, durable, and highly-scalable cloud storage.

-NOTE: This data source is available for accounts on the Starter, Standard, and Professional plans).
+NOTE: This data source is available for accounts on the Starter, Basic, and Professional plans).

 How to Connect

 Before you get started you will need to obtain your Amazon S3 Access Key ID, Secret Access Key, and Bucket (which is optional).

 Here are the steps to connect your Amazon S3 account to Grow:

 - Log in to your Grow account and click Add Metric.
 Select Amazon S3 from the list of data sources, then select Connect.

 - To connect your Amazon S3 account, you will need to enter your Connection Name, Access Key ID, Secret Access Key, and Bucket (which is optional)

 - For the Connection Name field, enter a name that you want Grow to remember.
 The name you enter is what your connection will be called after you press Submit.

 - In Amazon, you’ll need to create an IAM user in your AWS account.
 You can find instructions here on their help documentation.